anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 1 November, or the Sunday between 30 October and 5 November as All Saints' Sunday.

+Year A

+* **Revelation 7.9-17** has a 'great multitude ... standing before the throne and before the Lamb, robed in white'.
+* **Psalm 34.1-10** says, 'Look upon him and be radiant', and, 'Fear the Lord, all you his holy ones'.
+* **1 John 3.1-3** says, 'when he is revealed, we will be like him, for we will see him as he is'.
+* **Matthew 5.1-12** contains the Beatitudes, including, 'Blessed are the pure in heart, for they will see God.'

 Year C

 * **Daniel 7.1-3, 15-18** speaks of 'the holy ones of the Most High'.
 * **Psalm 149** mentions 'the congregation of the faithful' and the Lord's 'faithful servants'.
 * **Ephesians 1.11-23** speaks of the 'glorious inheritance among the saints'.
 * **Luke 6.20-31** says 'your reward is great in heaven'.

+If All Saints' Day is celebrated on a Sunday, there may be a supplementary celebration on 1 November.

+Years A, B and C

+* **Isaiah 56.3-8** has God promising to give 'an everlasting name' and to bring people to his 'holy mountain'.
+* Alternatively, **2 Esdras 2.42-48** (from the Apocrypha) speaks of the 'Son of God' crowning a great multitude on Mount Zion.
+* **Psalm 33.1-5** calls on the 'righteous' to sing God's praise.
+* **Hebrews 12.18-24** says, 'you have come to Mount Zion and to the city of the living God'.
+* **Matthew 5.1-12** contains the Beatitudes, including, 'Blessed are the pure in heart, for they will see God.'

 ## 4 before Advent (between 30 October and 5 November)*